jpt25/os_project1/devlog.md

 [timestamp [action] "message"]
 The next log will be the final logger.py confirmation along with the push of the code to the main branch when it is done.

+10/11 11:15 AM - logger.py
+Throughout the last day I have worked on the logger.py file to complete it.
+I have:
+1. created a filter to confirm it comes in script name + log file name
+2. gets the log file name
+3. splits the action and messgae
+4. writes output into logfile.txt